EMT Training & Development

 Proposed Skills Framework

-Under the exisiting qualification framework, a volunteer can only progress to be an EMT-B. We are proposing to build on the exisiting EMT qualification framework, introducing a three tier qualification which will build upon the initial EMIT EMT-B course, developing the range & scope of both underpinning knowledge & clinical practice.
+Under the existing qualification framework, a volunteer can only progress to be an EMT-B. We are proposing to build on the existing EMT qualification framework, introducing a three-tier qualification that will build upon the initial EMIT EMT-B course, developing the range & scope of both underpinning knowledge & clinical practice.

-We are in discussions with a number of Foundations, stake-holder partners from the private health care sector & overseas training providers, as part of the process in designing an outline training framework, Clinical Practice Guidelines, assessment processes ®istration of training centers.
+We are in discussions with a number of Foundations, and stakeholder partners from the private healthcare sector & overseas training providers, as part of the process of designing an outline training framework, Clinical Practice Guidelines, assessment processes ®istration of training centers.

-If you are interested in contributing to the discussion, please get in contact with us.
+If you are interested in contributing to the discussion, please contact us.
 We'd love to hear from all interested parties.

 Use of long boards & collars